Over 50,000 mattresses are disposed of daily in the United States. Yes! 50,000! That’s equivalent to the weight of 800 adult elephants.

 As with any material, it’s always best to follow the zero-waste hierarchy.
 In this model, it’s better to first design products with end-of-life management in mind.

 This would involve, for example, building a computer knowing exactly how each of its components will be managed after the computer reaches the end of its usable life.
-These zero-waste design practices are the manufacturer’s responsibility.
+These sustainable product design practices are the manufacturer’s responsibility.
 Meliora is an example of how concerned entrepreneurs can develop a business that considers the environmental impact of its products.

 Follow the Zero-Waste Hierarchy